 Solving Cloud and Branch SD-WAN Security Challenges with Riverbed SteelConnect

-"Crimes in cyberspace cost the global economy $445 billion in 2016—more than the market cap of Microsoft ($411 billion), Facebook ($314 billion), or ExxonMobil ($332 billion)"—according to an estimate from the World Economic Forum's 2016 Global Risks Report.
+“Crimes in cyberspace cost the global economy $445 billion in 2016—more than the market cap of Microsoft ($411 billion), Facebook ($314 billion), or ExxonMobil ($332 billion)”—according to an estimate from this World Economic Forum Global Risks Report.

 With SteelConnect, Riverbed’s SD-WAN solution, security lives in the DNA of the system.
 It’s based on some core security precepts.